 Most air filter casings are held together by large metal clips that can be opened with a flat-head screwdriver.
-In some cases, you’ll find long screws that need to be removed to get to the filter.
-Vacuum out the filter box before you install a new filter.
+In some cases, long screws need to be removed to get to the filter.
+Vacuum out the filter box before installing a new filter.

 7. Replacing fuses

 If an electronic device in your car isn’t working, check to see if there is a bad fuse.
-Your owner’s manual will help you locate the fuse box and tell you how to open it.
+The owner’s manual will help you locate the fuse box and explain how to open it.
 Many fuse box covers can be removed by hand or with the aid of a flat-head screwdriver.
 Fuse boxes in older cars may not have covers.

 Once you’ve located the fuse box, determine which fuse isn’t working.
-The owner’s manual should provide a chart to tell you which fuses correspond to which electrical devices and functions.
+The owner’s manual should provide a chart that shows which fuses correspond to which electrical devices and functions.

-Fuse boxes typically come with a small plastic tool to remove and install fuses, according to the National Automotive Parts Association.
+Fuse boxes typically come with a small plastic tool to remove and install fuses, according to NAPA (National Automotive Parts Association).
 You also may be able to use a pair of needle-nosed pliers to remove a fuse, but be very careful not to damage it.

-If you find a fuse that contains a metal link that’s broken, it’s blown and needs to be replaced.
+If you find a fuse that contains a metal link that’s broken, it has blown and needs to be replaced.
 If you don’t have a set of spares, buy a replacement at an auto parts store.
-Be sure to find the exact same amperage rating to ensure your car operates properly.
+Be sure to find the exact same amperage rating to ensure the car operates properly.

 8. Changing the oil

-Changing your car’s oil yourself isn’t difficult, but it requires you to have some equipment.
-The AAA suggests you gather the following things:
+Changing the car’s oil yourself isn’t difficult, but it requires some equipment.
+AAA suggests you gather the following things:

-You may need to raise your car to change the oil.
+You may need to raise the car to change the oil.
 Never work under a vehicle that’s supported only by a jack.
 It’s safer to use ramps or jack stands.

 When the new filter is in place, add the correct amount of fresh oil.
-Consult your manual for the right amount.
+Consult the manual for the right amount.
 Use a dipstick to check the level.